 The Interior of Show-Cube

-I got my answers after taking a look inside the Show-Cube (Kijk-Kubus).
+I got my answers after taking a look at the Show-Cube (Kijk-Kubus).
 Unlike Hundertwasserhaus which is not accessible to general public, the Show-Cube serves as a museum and presents the interior area.
 Most of the furniture inside is custom-made to accommodate the shape and to maximise the space.
-There are 3 floors in total, living room at the lower floor, bedrooms on the second and the top floor are the attic.
+There are 3 floors in total, living room on the lower floor, bedrooms on the second and the top floor are the attic.

 The pyramid-shaped attic is my favourite place inside the Cube House.
 There are windows all over which ensure ample lights and it’s so cool-looking like those structures found in Sci-Fi movies.

 I think the Cube House would present an ultimate challenge to any Feng Shui masters as sharp corners and edges are often frowns upon LOL.
-Likewise, I am not sure whether I can live inside a house with those slanting ceilings and weird angles too.
-But nevertheless, the Show-Cube certainly gives an interesting insight to this unusual housing.
+Likewise, I am not sure whether I can live in a house with those slanting ceilings and weird angles too.
+But nevertheless, the Show-Cube certainly gives an interesting insight into this unusual housing.

 There are also some shops operating underneath the Cube Treetop.

 Around Rotterdam Centraal

 Rotterdam has a cityscape of great contrasts, with plenty of unusual buildings trying to outdo one another.
-The bold styling is a feast to the eyes of any architecture lovers.
+The bold styling is a feast for the eyes of any architecture lovers.
 Yours faithfully included.
 And I regretted not spending a day or two here.
 Next time ya, Rotterdam?